Staying Healthy in 2020

 Yes.
 Families will be able to participate at cost; families participating in sliding scale tuition will receive support for the testing.
 At this time, we do not plan to require a negative test for students to start school.
 This may change as directives from the local agencies dictate.

-How have teachers been preparing curriculum for Online Home Learning?
+How did teachers prepare their curriculum for Online Home Learning?

 Teachers are mostly off during the summer.
-We have encouraged them to think about their curriculum, and we expect that once we confirm our plan they will be working on individual curricula.
-We have offered a number of workshops and prioritized professional development to support distance learning and anti-racist best practices.
+We encouraged them to think about their curriculum and we have offered a number of workshops and prioritized professional development to support distance learning and anti-racist best practices.

 What have we learned from last year?